dhruv6417/tribute-page/README.md

 # tribute-page
-a page giving tribute to abdul kalam
+a page giving tribute to abdul kalam a simple html css project